zaaack/vscode-markdown-editor/README.md

 ## Features

 * What You See Is What You Get (WYSIWYG)
-* Auto sync changes between vsc editor and webview
+* Auto sync changes between the VSCode editor and webview
 * Copy markdown/html
-* Upload/paste/drag-drop images will auto save to `assets` folder
+* Uploaded/pasted/drag-dropped images will be auto-saved to the `assets` folder
 * Multi-theme support
 * Shortcut keys
-* Instant Rendering mode(**Recommand!**) & Wysiwyg mode & split screen mode
+* Multiple editting modes: instant Rendering mode (**Recommand!**) / WYSIWYG mode / split screen mode
 * Markdown extensions
 * Multiple graph support including KaTeX / Mermaid / Graphviz / ECharts / abc.js(notation) / ...
 * For more usage please see [vditor](https://github.com/Vanessa219/vditor)